 A silky slice of white fish served in a clam broth and some vegetables.
 Always a good choice.

 Saturday and Sunday brunch outside in the back garden is such a strong move.
 They make a mean Duck Confit Hash and the Poached Oysters & Periwinkles with Poached Eggs is decadent and delicious.
-Absinthe Cured Gravlox is on the menu too, we like the sound of that.
+Absinthe-Cured Gravlax is on the menu, too.
+We like the sound of that.